RoboJackets/apiary/docs/officers/merchandise.rst

 .. vale Google.Parens = YES

-To distribute merch using the app:
+To distribute merchandise using the app:

 .. vale Google.Passive = NO
 .. vale Google.Will = NO